ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Market Space
 - The market space is the set of all buyers and sellers in a specific Market

 - I think the term market is not a good word to use or at least alone it is not.
 It is too vague
 - The reason it is a poor use of word is because it is vague.
 What market?
 What are the characteristics of the market?
 - Is the market growing?
 - Is it declining?
 - How distributed is the market?

+I think a better term to describe the market is the set of buyers and sellers of a good or service within a certain jurisdction at a given price within a given time frame.

+G: Good
+S: Service
+L: Location
+P: Price
+T: Time